Video Encoding Render Settings

 Take the blind tests:

-generates a much better image with
+much better image with smoother pans; fastest

-during pans, distortion of the image.
+is showing blotchyness and, during pans, distortion of the

 Conclusion: Slower speeds result in better, crisper renders.